Introduction to the Term “Being a Fiduciary”

 - A significant violation of or, disobedience of a court order.

-Fiduciary Surcharge for His or Her Dereliction of Duty
+Penalizing a Fiduciary for His or Her Dereliction of Duty

 Recovery of Assets from Another Fiduciary